jelmerp/website/content/birding/birding.md

 - [My observation.org profile page](https://waarneming.nl/users/13020/)
 - [My waarneming.nl profile page](https://observation.org/user/view/13020)

-I only started using eBird after I moved to the US in the fall of 2016, and as of now, hardly any of my previous sightings are on eBird.
-Before eBird, I used [Artportalen](https://artportalen.se/) for sightings in Sweden while living there.
-I've also used the Dutch websites [waarneming.nl](https://waarneming.nl/) for sighting in The Netherlands and [observation.org](https://observation.org/) for sightings elsewhere.
-One day, I'll need to pull all of this together, and also enter old sightings that were not digitally logged at all, of which there are many...
+I only started using eBird after I moved to the US in the fall of 2016, and as of now, hardly any of my previous observations are on eBird.
+Before eBird, I used [Artportalen](https://artportalen.se/) while living in Sweden, and the Dutch websites [waarneming.nl](https://waarneming.nl/) for observations in The Netherlands and [observation.org](https://observation.org/) for sightings elsewhere.
+One day, I'll need to get all of that -- and older, non-digitally recorded observations -- onto eBird.

 ## Sound recordings
 - [My Xeno-Canto profile page](https://www.xeno-canto.org/contributor/RKAYEOOLQW)